-After end of the job cover the ZIF socket of the programmer with enclosed dust cover.
-It is also recommended to protect the ZIF sockets of the socket converters from dust and grime.
+After end of the job cover the ZIF socket of the programming module.
+It is also recommended to protect the ZIF socket of programming modules from dust and grime.

 Weekly maintenance

-Check the ZIF sockets of the programmer and the socket converters for their condition and wear.
+Check the ZIF socket of the programming modules for their condition and wear.
 Remove debris, dust and grime from the ZIF sockets with clean, dry and compressed air.
 Clean the ZIF sockets both in closed and opened position.